AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-errors-where-patches-not-found.md

 ---
-title: Deployment errors where patches are not found
+title: Deployment errors where patches not found
 description: "This article provides a solution to the issue where you see an error Next patches weren't found: <MDVA-XXXXX>, <ACSD-XXXXX>.
 Please, check with 'status' command availability of these patches for the current Magento version."
 ---